Blackjack Mulligan: Professional wrestling career

 After football, at the urging of Wahoo McDaniel, Windham trained with Joe Blanchard in Corpus Christi, Texas and later with Verne Gagne and became a professional wrestler in the American Wrestling Association.
-Billed as being 6' 9" and over 300 pounds, Windham was a raw-boned cowboy in the vein of Bobby Duncum or Stan Hansen.
+Billed as being 6 foot 9 inches and over 300 pounds, Windham was a raw-boned cowboy in the vein of Bobby Duncum or Stan Hansen.

+In November and December 1970, Windham (as "Bob Windham") wrestled in Japan for the International Wrestling Enterprise promotion as part of its Big Winter Series.
+Teaming with Larry Hennig, he defeated Great Kusatsu and Thunder Sugiyama in a two-out-of-three falls match to win the IWA World Tag Team Championship.
+Kusatsu and Sugiyama regained the titles from them several weeks later.

-His training complete, he prepared to move on to the World Wide Wrestling Federation (WWWF) in 1971 and was transformed into "Blackjack Mulligan".
+In 1971, Mulligan joined the World Wide Wrestling Federation (WWWF) where he was transformed into "Blackjack Mulligan".
 Mulligan donned black trunks, black hat, a black fingerless glove, moustache and used the iron claw submission hold.

 When he arrived in the WWWF, he was managed by The Grand Wizard.
 Early stills of the two actually identify him as "Big Bob Windham".
 Mulligan went on to great success in the Northeast and was an early challenger to newly crowned champion Pedro Morales.
 His push was interrupted when he was slashed in the thigh by a fan at the Boston Garden and required hundreds of stitches to close the wound.
 The culprit was actually captured by Gorilla Monsoon, who threw him at the ringside police – who promptly let him go because they thought "it was part of the show".

 Before he left to recover from his wound, Mulligan participated in a Madison Square Garden match against Bruno Sammartino, who was making his first appearance at the arena since the end of his nearly eight-year championship reign.
 Mulligan attacked Sammartino before the bell.
 Sammartino quickly recovered, slammed Mulligan twice and pinned him in 64 seconds.
 In wrestling terms, everybody "got over" – the building was sold out to the delight of promoter Vincent J. McMahon, Sammartino made a strong return to New York and Mulligan, who was in no condition to work an actual match, received a large pay-off to aid his recovery.